 If Windows does not start normally then start it in Safe Mode in order to fix the problem.

 Restore msjava.dll - They may have been deleted by mistake, check your Recycle Bin, and see if it is there.
 Right-click and click Restore to get the file back to its correct place.

 Data Recovery - If you are sure that you deleted it and emptied the Recycle Bin as well then you could restore it using a data restore utility.
-The recovery of your file depends on the amount of activity on the disk partition after deletion of the file.
+The recovery of your file depends on the amount of activity on the disk partition after the deletion of the file.

-Scan your computer - Install an anti-virus or an anti-malware software, and scan your whole computer.
+Scan your computer - Install an anti-virus or anti-malware software, and scan your whole computer.
 If a virus or malware caused the error then removing it might solve the problem.